 We don’t really have to emphasize how important performance tracking and reporting capabilities are in customer service.

 The real problem at hand — is that many helpdesk tools tend to complicate reporting, and it often gets overwhelming for teams to access — and then understand the data they needed.

 Setting up custom reports requires a long list of configurations at times.
 And then there are terminologies that are difficult to understand.
 Oh, the worst of all: when you have to deal with unmanageable spreadsheets.

 Look for a helpdesk that keeps reporting simple: one that does not introduce a multitude of variables and a complicated dashboard.

 The best bet would be a software that does not even take you outside your Gmail account to analyze and track metrics.

 But you do have to look for a balance there.
 Simple does not mean superficial.
 You’d still want deep insights into your team’s performance — just that getting the information shouldn’t be arduous.

-Here are the most crucial metrics that you must have access to:
+Here are the most crucial metrics and customer service reports that you must have access to: